raspibolt/raspibolt/raspibolt_faq.md

 * As "admin" user, stop lnd system unit
   `$ sudo systemctl stop lnd`

-* Remove old stuff `sudo rm /home/bitcoin/.lnd/data/chain/bitcoin/mainnet/*.macaroon`, then download, verify and install the latest LND binaries as described in the [Lightning section](raspibolt_40_lnd.md) of this guide.
+* Download, verify and install the latest LND binaries as described in the [Lightning section](raspibolt_40_lnd.md) of this guide.

 * Restart the services with the new configuration and unlock the wallet with the "bitcoin" user.
   ```